 There is no shortage of safety features on the Navigator.
 Every model comes equipped with ABS, stability and traction control, crosswind assist, and eight standard airbags: dual front, front side, rear side, and side curtain.
 The Lincoln Co-Pilot360 safety suite also comes standard on each of the trims, comprising lane keeping assist, forward collision avoidance, forward and reverse sensing, blind-spot detection, rear cross-traffic alert, automatic high beam assist, and enhanced active park assist.
 The Reserve and Black Label models also get a surround-view camera, and inflatable rear seatbelts can be optioned on for Reserve and Black Label models, too.

-It's hard to imagine that any vehicle with an $80k price tag could ever be considered "bad," so it's no surprise that we think the Lincoln Navigator is a pretty impressive SUV.
+It's hard to imagine that any vehicle with an $80k price tag could ever be considered "bad," so it's no surprise that we think the Lincoln Navigator, despite its cost, is a pretty impressive SUV.

 Despite its size, it has more than enough power to get around thanks to its twin-turbocharged V6, where rivals like the Cadillac Escalade are still relying on throatier V8s.
 But all that size also means the Navigator can easily cart the whole family, the grandparents, and the dog around without breaking a sweat.
 And if you're only planning to pack a family of five into the first two rows of seats, the SUV supplies an abundance of cargo capacity with the third-row seats folded down.